1. What is the Lease with a Right to Purchase Program?

 6. Free from material deficiencies;

-7. No guest houses/ in-law suits with separate entrances;
+7. No guest houses/ in-law suites with separate entrances;

 Please note we only purchase homes with swimming pools or other water features in certain states.
-At the current time, we purchase homes with pools only in Florida, Georgia, Texas and Southern California.
+At the current time, we purchase homes with pools only in Florida, Georgia, Texas, Southern California, Arizona, and Nevada.

 Once you have selected a home, the REALTOR® must submit it to us online.